DioxusLabs/components/README.md

 This crate requires `sass` to be installed.

 ## Running Preview
+Currently examples fail to build due to an asset handling issue.
-To run the preview example, use:
+~~To run the preview example, use:~~
 ```
 cargo run --example preview
 ```